Hair removal: How to shave

 Tips for men: How to shave

 There is no shortage of men’s razors and other shaving tools on the market, but do any of them offer the perfect shave?
 According to dermatologists, it’s less about which tools you use, and more about your shaving preparation and technique.
 For a clean and comfortable shave, dermatologists offer these tips.

 Shaving can be a challenge for both men and women.
 Here are dermatologists’ tips to help you get a clean shave:

-- Change blades or throw away disposable razors after 5 to 7 shaves to help minimize irritation.
+Rinse after each swipe of the razor.
+In addition, make sure you change your blade or throw away disposable razors after 5 to 7 shaves to minimize irritation.

 - Use a razor with a sharp blade.